 An insurer's underwriting policy is influenced by management's desired position in the insurance marketplace.
 Most insurers see their role as standard insurers-that is, they seek better-than-average accounts.
 Some insurers, however, see an opportunity to offer coverage in areas that are underserved by the standard market.
 These nonstandard or specialty insurers might use loss control, more restrictive coverage forms, or higher prices to make a profit insuring accounts considered marginal or unacceptable in the standard market.
-Underwriting policy is always being reviewed and it is subject to these limitations:
+Underwriting policy is subject to constant review and periodic change and must consider the following four constraints: